 The most difficult part of Search Engine Optimization (SEO) is deciding on the right keywords for your SEO copywriting.
-Before you begin copywriting, your first task in improving your SEO is to find your keywords.
+Before you begin copywriting, your first task is to find your keywords.

 The keywords are the key phrases that customers will use to search for you on Google and other search engines.
 The key phrases you choose need to be an intersection of the service and product you provide and the words that customers use to search for you.
 In order to choose the best key phrases, you must put yourself in the shoes of your customers and see yourself as they see you.
 In other words, your goal is to identify and use the search terms that customers will use to find you in Google searches.

 After you find your key words, the Yoast “SEO for Everyone” plugin makes the rest easy.
 I recommend the Pro version of the plugin ($79 per year) but the Free version works great as well.
 The Pro version has some key features that make it easier to craft posts that will work well on social media, and it also recognizes and automatically creates redirects when there is a change to permalinks.